Christopher M. Schroeder: Investing & technology

-Schroeder became CEO and President of Legi-Slate, Inc., a leading online B2B provider of information on federal and state legislation and regulation.
-Backed by The Washington Post Company, he successfully sold the enterprise in 1999.
+Schroeder became CEO and President of Legi-Slate, Inc., an online B2B provider of information on federal and state legislation and regulation, which he sold to The Washington Post in 1999.
 He then was named CEO and Publisher of washingtonpost.newsweek interactive.

-Upon attaining rapid growth and profitability, he joined an investor group including Polaris Ventures, Sequoia Capital, The Carlyle Group, Allen & Company LLC, and Interactive Corp (IAC) to become co-founder and CEO of HealthCentral, among the largest collection of condition and wellness-specific interactive experiences focused on people finding and sharing real-life experiences related to their health needs.
+He later joined an investor group including Polaris Ventures, Sequoia Capital, The Carlyle Group, Allen & Company LLC, and Interactive Corp (IAC) to become co-founder and CEO of HealthCentral, among the largest collection of condition and wellness-specific interactive experiences focused on people finding and sharing real-life experiences related to their health needs.
 HealthCentral was named one of the Inc 500/5000 fastest growing private companies in the United States.
 HealthCentral was sold to Remedy Health in 2012.

 Schroeder has been an active angel investing and advising.
-He is an limited partner in a leading Silicon Valley venture capital firm, and has invested in and advised many start-ups in his related areas including most recently Vox Media, Skift Media, iBotta, and the fin tech enterprise in mobile money in Africa Segovia, on whose board he sits.
+He is a limited partner in a Silicon Valley venture capital firm, and has invested in and advised many start-ups in his related areas including Vox Media, Skift Media, Ibotta, and the fin tech enterprise in mobile money in Africa Segovia, on whose board he sits.
 He is on the investment committee of Wamda Capital, one of the largest venture capital firms in the Middle East and North Africa.

 Schroeder has been a thought leader and organizer in various internet organizations.
 He was one of the first board members of the Interactive Advertising Bureau, a co-founder of the Online Publishers Association, now called Digital Content Next, and founding member of the Digital Health Coalition.
 He was one of the first interactive executives named to the American Advertising Federation (AAF) Hall of Achievement, among the top tech business executives to watch by Business Forward Magazine, Media Magazine and Washingtonian Magazine.
 He was named PharmaVOICE's Top 100 Most Inspiring People in Life Sciences and one of the first 50 Influencers on Linkedin.